uoracs/talapas2-knowledge-base/docs/quickstart_guide.md

 Globus is the fastest method of file transfering and the one that RACS reccomends the most.
 For more information see the [Globus]({% link docs/data_movement/globus/globus.md %}) pages.

-See the [Data Movement]{% link docs/data_movement/data_movement.md%} documentation page for more details.

 ## Storing your Data

 As a Talapas user, you have these directories available for storing and manipulating your files.